kexa-io/Kexa/docs/deployment/local.md

    ```

 3. **Environment Setup**
-   - Copy `.env.example` to `.env`
-   - Configure your environment variables:
+   - - Create a `.env` file and add your necessary environment variables:

      ```bash
      # Rules directory